IBM/webspherelab/README.md

 * [WebSphere Liberty Performance Lab](Liberty_Perf_Lab.md)
 * [Full Performance Lab including WebSphere Application Server traditional and WebSphere Liberty](WAS_Troubleshooting_Perf_Lab.md)

-If you'd like to build this lab yourself and for other background, see the [Details](Details.md) page.
+If you'd like to build this lab yourself using [the Containerfile](Containerfile) and for other background, see the [Details](Details.md) page.